 - Find out each college's specific application deadlines, which are typically available on the school's website, and be sure to meet all deadlines.

 Satisfy All Requirements

 - Be sure that both the student and the parent apply for an FSA ID when completing the FAFSA.
 Each of you will need to use a separate FSA ID to sign the FAFSA electronically.
 You can apply for an FSA ID at the Federal Student Aid FSA ID site.

-- Calculate your estimated income numbers as accurately as possible, because these estimates affect the initial award package you receive.
+- Calculate your estimated income numbers as accurately as possible, because these estimates affect the initial offer you receive.

 - Complete a separate application for each member of your family planning to attend college.